MicrosoftDocs/power-platform/power-platform/admin/connector-action-control.md

 ## Known limitations

-### Make admins consented users in the Power Apps portal
+### Admins need to give users consent in Power Platform admin center

-The list of connector actions is retrieved when the admin user calls the Power Apps infrastructure.
-The admin user needs to sign into the [Power Apps portal](https://make.preview.powerapps.com/) and complete the user consent process.
-If the admin user isn't known to the Power Apps portal, then the list of connector action might not be retrieved.
+The list of connector actions is retrieved when a user calls the Power Apps infrastructure.
+The admin needs to sign into the [Power Platform Admin Center](https://admin.powerplatform.microsoft.com/) and complete the user consent process.
+If a user isn't known to Power Apps, then the list of connector actions might not be retrieved.

 ### Republish Power Apps